-Perfectly situated in a townhouse in the heart of London’s Mayfair, the ’Her Time’ Exhibition, showcases OMEGA’s proud history of watchmaking for women throughout OMEGA’s past and is on display to the public from the 9th until 29th March.
+Perfectly situated in a townhouse in the heart of Mayfair, London’s ’Her Time’ Exhibition, showcased OMEGA’s proud history of watchmaking for women, attracting hundreds of visitors including ambassadors Zoë Kravitz and Zhou Dongyu.

 Showcasing over 100 years of OMEGA’s historical legacy in women's watchmaking, designed to take guests on a journey through the decades, OMEGA’s stunning display highlights exquisite examples of the watchmaker’s craft, including art nouveau and art deco jewellery watches, mid-century masterpieces and contemporary icons.